PeaceCorps/Volunteerism-Toolkit/_posts/2015-02-05-defining-volunteerism.md

 We frequently use the following terms interchangeably when discussing service.
 Let's clarify with brief distinctions between each of the following:

-- **Advocacy**- the Peace Corps describes advocacy as the process or act of supporting a cause.
+- **Advocacy**- The Peace Corps describes advocacy as the process or act of supporting a cause.
 Ad-Voc-Acy means giving voice.
 See also the [Peace Corp's Advocacy Training Package](http://inside.peacecorps.gov/index.cfm?viewDocument&document_id=51289&filetype=htm).

 - **Civic Education** – Educating youth on different civic engagement activities, including 1.
 Participating in community problem solving, 2.
 Regular volunteering, 3.
 Active membership in groups or associations, 4.
 Participating in fund-raising activities, or 5.
 Engaging local officials or leaders in decision making.

 - **Civic Engagement** - Individual or collective actions to improve the wellbeing of communities or nations; can include a broad range of activities.

-- **Civic Service** – an organized period of substantial engagement and contribution to the local, national, or world community, recognized and valued by society: with minimal monetary compensation to the participant
+- **Civic Service** – An organized period of substantial engagement and contribution to the local, national, or world community, recognized and valued by society: with minimal monetary compensation to the participant

-- **Community Engagement** - community or external sources of support including: family, teachers, leaders, peers, other caring adults such as coaches or mentors; supportive neighborhoods, their school environment, supporting organizations and programs; and safe places to spend free time.
+- **Community Engagement** - Community or external sources of support including: family, teachers, leaders, peers, other caring adults such as coaches or mentors; supportive neighborhoods, their school environment, supporting organizations and programs; and safe places to spend free time.
 See also the [Community Engagement Tip Sheet](http://inside.peacecorps.gov/index.cfm?viewDocument&document_id=56503).

-- **National Service** –a structured civic service program hosted by the national government assigning volunteers to areas of defined need.
+- **National Service** –A structured civic service program hosted by the national government assigning volunteers to areas of defined need.
 See also the Volunteerism and Service Examples by Country.

 - **Service** – Carrying out service to benefit others or one's community without the expectation of external rewards.